 | Input voltage | Fixed 5V or 12V | Wide range 9–24V DC |

-If your site experiences temperature swings, electrical noise, or unreliable power (and most solar sites do), industrial features aren’t “nice to have”—they’re what keeps the system running.
+If your site experiences temperature swings, electrical noise, or unreliable power (and most solar sites do), industrial features aren’t “nice to have”—they’re mandatory.

 Your Next Steps

-- Check grounding and shielding.
-A single‑ended shield connection solves many “mystery” errors.
+- Check grounding and shielding: A single‑ended shield connection solves many “mystery” EMI errors.

-- Confirm serial and Modbus settings.
-Use the checklist to avoid mismatches.
+- Confirm serial settings: Use the checklist to avoid Modbus mismatches.

-The [Valtoris VT-WF100 Industrial RS485 to Wi-Fi Bridge] is built for rugged solar and SCADA applications.
-It has built in surge protection, a rugged metal enclosure and a 9-24V DC wide voltage input that shrugs off dawn/dusk power fluctuations.
+The Valtoris VT-WF100 Industrial RS485 to Wi-Fi Bridge is engineered specifically for rugged solar and SCADA telemetry.
+It features built-in surge protection, a Faraday-cage metal enclosure, and a wide-voltage input designed to shrug off dawn/dusk power sags.

 Frequently Asked Questions

-Q1: Do I still need a 120-ohm termination resistor if the RS485 cable connecting the inverter to the wireless bridge is very short?
+Q1: Do I still need a 120-ohm termination resistor if the RS485 cable is very short?

 Q2: Can I connect multiple string inverters to a single RS485 Wi-Fi bridge?

-Q3: My SCADA system is timing out when polling data, but the bridge’s Wi-Fi signal is at 100%.
+Q3: My SCADA system times out when polling data, but the Wi-Fi signal is 100%.
 What is wrong?